Best Deals on Tech Products Right Now

 Anyone looking for a top-performing 48-inch 4K OLED TV should consider the LG OLED48B4PUA, which delivers in every respect except for HDR performance, where our test results show it’s only so-so.
 It’s in an entry-level OLED TV series for 2024.
 This is an excellent sale, dropping $100 since last month and selling for $50 less than during Black Friday.

-The Hisense 75U7N, a midrange 2024 ULED model, is just $50 more than we saw during Super Bowl sales, and it’s still a big discount.
+The Hisense 75U7N, a midrange 2024 ULED model, is now $50 less than we saw during Super Bowl sales.
 It does well for overall picture quality, but provides only decent HDR performance.
 It has a lot of features, including support for variable refresh rates up to 144Hz and Dolby Vision HDR.
 This model comes with an ATSC 3.0 tuner for receiving NextGen TV signals.

 Soundbars